-In reviewing the manner in which school's disclose information to students, the range of policies and practices of individual schools/campuses, and the requirements of the ACCSC Catalog Checklist, the Commission has attempted to make its expectations for disclosure requirements more clear for schools and students.
-In addition, the Commission found in some cases where there have been changes to the Standards of Accreditation that those changes need also to be added to the Catalog Checklist, such as policies related experiential learning and emergency preparedness.
-While the range of proposed revisions looks to be significant, move of the proposed changes equates to reorganization of the disclosure requirements.
+In reviewing the manner in which school's disclose information to students, the range of policies and practices of individual schools/campuses, and the requirements of the ACCSC Catalog Checklist, the Commission has attempted to make its expectations for disclosure requirements clearer for schools and students.
+In addition, the Commission found in some cases where there have been changes to the Standards of Accreditation that also need to be added to the Catalog Checklist, such as policies related to experiential learning and emergency preparedness.
+Therefore, the Commission has revised the Catalog Checklist to: